Register your Information for Free Stone Samples Sent Express to You!

 7. UV Protection

-Bluestone, like any natural stone, is susceptible to fading and discoloration over time due to exposure to ultraviolet (UV) radiation from the sun.
+Bluestone, like any natural stone, is susceptible to fading and discolouration over time due to exposure to ultraviolet (UV) radiation from the sun.
 This can lead to a dull, washed-out appearance and detract from the overall beauty of your outdoor space.

 Sealing your bluestone pavers can provide crucial UV protection.
 Many sealers contain UV-resistant properties that act as a barrier against the sun’s harmful rays.
 This helps to preserve the natural color and vibrancy of the stone, preventing it from fading or becoming discolored over time.